DBCDK/OpenSearch-webservice/README.md

 of the requests actually fail, because the assume repository names from fbstest, etc. To get an overview, use the `--response` option to track responses.

+There is also a similar file for the cisterne environment.

 ### Additional test options

 In the [tests](tests) directory